 Budget for a sitter.

-If you think moving is stressful, you won’t believe what it can be like for your kids (or your furry, four-legged children).
-While finding a sitter may sound unnecessary, everything will go smoother if you budget for one to keep the little ones entertained in places free from the hustle and bustle of the removalists.
+If you think moving is stressful, you won’t believe what it can be like for your kids (or your furry four-legged children).
+While finding a baby sitter may sound unnecessary, everything will go smoother if you budget for one to keep the little ones entertained in places free from the hustle and bustle of the house movers.